In this article

 • Lease payments

-To use the actual expenses method, you’ll first need to determine the business use percentage of your vehicle.
-That requires you to log both your total mileage for the year as well as your business miles.
-You’ll then divide the number of business miles by the total mileage amount to arrive at your business use percentage:
+To use the actual expenses method, first determine the business use percentage of your vehicle.
+This requires you to log both your total mileage for the year as well as your business miles.
+Next, divide the number of business miles by the total mileage amount to arrive at your business use percentage.

 [Business miles] / [Total miles] = [Business use percentage]